Lambert Musical Automaton, ca. 1895

 IMAGE: 1 of 1

-like music box collectors, love these because they have lots of action.
+APPRAISER: It's nice to find one of these things that were actually in a family in America for quite awhile.
+You see more of them in Europe than you do in the States.
+The very pretty automatons with the bisque porcelain heads, doll collectors today really like.
+Music box collectors love these because they have lots of action.
 Now, there's two different companies that produced this.
 This is by a company called Lambert.
 He moves his head, moves his hands, smokes his hookah, drinks his tea.
 If it were the other company, it's worth a little bit more.
-In this condition right now-- which is rough but I've seen them rougher-- your guy would probably retail at the $8,000 to $10,000 price.
+In this condition right now, which is rough, but I've seen them rougher, your guy would probably retail at the $8,000 to $10,000 price.

 APPRAISER: That would probably put him in the price range of $15,000 to $20,000.

-GUEST: Oh, Richard, I cannot believe this!
-I'm so happy!
+GUEST: Oh, Richard, I cannot believe this.
+I am so happy

 ANTIQUES ROADSHOW is a trademark of the BBC and is produced for PBS by WGBH under license from BBC Worldwide.